 Rights of Individuals Being Tested

 Individuals undergoing CPS drug testing in Texas have rights that must be respected.
-These rights include the right to be informed about the testing process, the right to legal representation, and the right to contest the test results.
-It is crucial for individuals to be aware of and assert these rights when facing CPS investigations.
+Specifically, these rights include the right to be informed about the testing process, the right to legal representation, and the right to contest the test results.
+Furthermore, it is crucial for individuals to be aware of and assert these rights when facing CPS investigations, especially in the context of the Texas CPS drug testing policy.

 Court Orders